cmsp-marufe/PSUmbrella/README.md

-# PSUmbrella
+# UmbrellaAPI
- PowerShell module for managing Cisco Umbrella via REST API calls
+A PowerShell module for interacting with the Umbrella API